08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

     |- what I think aligns with my
     |- visions too is
     |- committment to unlocking access to clean, reliable, and affordable renewable energy,
+    |-
-    |- the company is on track to achieve 100% renewable energy generation by 2025 and reach Net Zero greenhouse gas emissions by 2050
+    |- it's aspiration of the company is on track to achieve 100% renewable energy generation by 2025 and reach Net Zero greenhouse gas emissions by 2050

 |- other than
 |- that